“Ars longa vita brevis.”

-Maybe we can accept we don’t know anything, therefore why don’t we make it safe for people who have to do this?
-Some have been there, experienced, it, and only they can say what that experience is like.
-The worst feeling is all of the feelings in facing this alone as a woman.
-The fear that people you love would judge you if they ever found out.
+Maybe we can accept we don’t know anything other than our own experience, so why don’t we make it safe for people who have to do this?
+Individual woman have been there, experienced, it, and only they can say what that experience is like.
+The worst feeling for me was facing this alone.
+The fear that people you love would judge me if they ever found out.

 The staff judging me…

 Colleagues I hope never to find out…

 Strangers in the street, can they see the pain in my eyes?